 Section 2: Why use feather boards?

 Numerous accessories enhance the performance of power tools.
-Therefore, operators have to decide on which accessory is best to use with their power tool.
-If you are looking to improve your cutting results, then the feather board is a must-have.
+Therefore, operators must decide which accessory is best for their power tool.
+If you want to improve your cutting results, the feather board is a must-have.

 feather board and router table